-In some situations, you may decide to republish an old post.
-If so, there are a few different options you can use to do this:
+In some instances, you may need to republish an old post.
+If you do, there are a few options you can choose:

 Edit Post Date And Time

-You can reschedule your post by editing the date and time that the post was published.
-Enter a future date (and time) and click Schedule.
+You can reschedule your post by changing the date and time that the post was published.
+Enter a new date (and time), then click Schedule.

 When the scheduled time arrives, the post will jump from its current position in your timeline to the most recent spot on your blog and display the new date and time.
 The link for the post will also change to reflect the new publication date.